zhou-1/State-Of-Art-Researches/REACT Native versus iOS and Android application environment/README.md

 Compare REACT Native versus iOS and Android application environment

+Need to deliver:
+Demo of main user story.
+Test of system.
+Complete demonstration of results.

 I.
 Build example application on either iOS or Android (Same as example provided by either framework)
 Implement ios with REACT Native